-A 2017 Supreme Court of Victoriacommercial lease.
-In that case, the tenant was operating a cold storage business from the rented premises, and a dispute arose between the landlord and tenant regarding the tenant’s liability to pay land tax and outgoings exceeding $160,000.00.
-The matter was ligated in the Victorian Civil and Administrative Tribunal where it was found that the lease in relation to the premises was commercial, and therefore the tenant was liable for the outgoings including land tax.decision assisted in determining whether a lease for a premises is a retail or
+A 2017 Supreme Court of Victoria decision assisted in determining whether a lease for a premises is a retail or commercial lease.
+In that case, the tenant was operating a cold storage business from the rented premises.
+A dispute arose between the landlord and tenant regarding the tenant’s liability to pay land tax and outgoings exceeding $160,000.00.
+The matter was litigated in the Victorian Civil and Administrative Tribunal (VCAT) where it was found that the lease in relation to the premises was commercial.
+It was decided at VCAT that the tenant was liable for the outgoings including land tax.

-The matter was subsequently appealed to the Supreme Court of Victoria where it was determined that the lease in respect of the premises was in fact a retail lease and therefore the tenant was afforded the protection of the Retail Leases Act (Vic) 2003.
-In making its decision, the court applied what is now known as “the ultimate consumer test” i.e. is the person acquiring the good or service the ultimate consumer of that good or service.
-On application of that test it was determined that the service provided by the tenant was a retail service as the ultimate consumers were those providing their goods to be placed in cold storage.
+The matter was subsequently appealed to the Supreme Court of Victoria.
+It was determined that the lease in respect of the premises was in fact a retail lease and therefore the tenant was afforded the protection of the Retail Leases Act (Vic) 2003.
+In making its decision, the court applied what is now known as “the ultimate consumer test”.
+The ultimate consumer test is where the person acquiring the good or service is the ultimate consumer of that good or service.
+In this case it was determined that the service provided by the tenant was a retail service, as the ultimate consumers were those providing their goods to be placed in cold storage.